Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to make the [wireframes](assets/wireframes/Wireframe milestone project..pdf) during the design process.
 1. [Webstorm:](https://www.jetbrains.com/webstorm/)
-    -  Webstorm was used as codeing editor.
+    -  Webstorm was used as coding editor.

 ## Testing